tranthamkw/RCA-SBC256-SELECTRON/README.md

+Project goal:
-Project to develop a driver for an RCA SBC 256 selectron tube.
+develop a driver to operate a RCA SBC 256 selectron tube for display.